YairHalberstadt/stronginject/README.md

 This will reolve an array containing an instance of type `A` and an instance of type `B`.

 The contents of the array are arbitrary but deterministic.
+A new array is created for every dependency, so users are free to mutate it.

 Not that duplicate registrations will be deduplicated, so in the following case: